tc39/proposal-bind-operator/README.md

 ### Early Errors ###

     BindExpression :
-        :: NewExpression
+        :: MemberExpression

-- It is a Syntax Error if the derived *NewExpression* is neither *MemberExpression : MemberExpression .
+- It is a Syntax Error if the derived *MemberExpression* is neither *MemberExpression : MemberExpression .
 Identifier* nor *MemberExpression : MemberExpression [ Expression ]*